-&lt;sup>1 Approved by NRC at its meeting on 22 June 2021, FNDC on 24 June 2021 and KDC on 30 June 2021.
+1 Approved by NRC at its meeting on [insert date] 202422 June 2021, FNDC on [insert date] 2024,24 June 2021 and KDC on [insert date] 2024 and WDC on [insert date] 202430 June 2021.

-- 2) Make funding allocations from the Investment and Growth Reserve (IGR) administered by Northland Regional Council. - 3) Receive advice and provide direction and support to economic development in Te Taitokerau. - 4) Make recommendations to member councils to ensure a consistent regional approach is applied and adopted to economic development activities. - Act collectively as an advocate for regional economic development generally and within the individual bodies represented on the committee. - Ensure the bodies represented on the committee are informed of economic development activities in Te Taitokerau.
+- 1) All responsibilities, duties and powers of a local authority as a shareholder in Northland Inc. Limited are, as far as legally possible, delegated to the committee.
+For avoidance of doubt, a meeting of the committee is not a meeting of shareholders under the Companies Act 1993. - 2) Make funding allocations from the Investment and Growth Reserve (IGR) administered by Northland Regional Council. - 3) Receive advice and provide direction and support to economic development in Te Taitokerau. - 4) Make recommendations to member councils to ensure a consistent regional approach is applied and adopted to economic development activities. - 5) Act collectively as an advocate for regional economic development generally and within the individual bodies represented on the committee. - 6) Ensure the bodies represented on the committee are informed of economic development activities in Te Taitokerau.